bootdotdev/blog/content/careers.md

 - Links to your own work
 - A personal note about why you're a good fit
 - If you want to go above and beyond, try your hand at redoing one of our videos on the channel - see if you can do it better!

-## Our tech stack

-- Backend: Go, Docker, k8s, Postgres, GCP, Pub/Sub
-- Frontend: Nuxt/Vue 3, TypeScript, Tailwind, Pinia, Vite, Vercel
-- Blog: Hugo, Tailwind, Vercel, Git

-## Who you are

-We don't know you yet, but if you're going to enjoy working with us, you'll probably have some of the following traits:

-- You love to teach and share your knowledge with others
-- You like to hang out in Discord
-- You enjoy working remotely and are able to stay motivated without a boss looking over your shoulder
-- You like to build with the latest technologies and aren't afraid to learn new things
-- You get stuff done when no one is looking
-- You relentlessly ship projects that you're proud of
-- You're a good writer and can explain complex topics in simple terms
-- You love video games.
-Bonus points for DotA, Starcraft, World of Warcraft or Age of Empires
-- You love a good fantasy story.
-Bonus points for Lord of the Rings, Game of Thrones, and The Stormlight Archive

-## Other stuff to know

-- We've grown roughly 5x in the last year
-- We're profitable
-- Boot.dev was originally a side project, but we're now a full-time team of 9.
-- We do not have plans to raise more money.
-We want to grow responsibly and build a sustainable business that provides value to our students.
-- We like to play.
-We play video games, magic the gathering, eat together when possible and even take trips together when we hit our goals.
-- We don't have plans to quickly sell the company or go public.
-It could happen, but it's more likely that we'll distribute profits to the team and owners.